 Industry data suggests repurposed organic content can drive a significantly lower CPA compared to purpose-built ad creatives — a pattern practitioners report seeing consistently across paid social campaigns.

-According to Meta's Creative Best Practices report (2024), ads that mirror organic content formats see 27% higher completion rates than polished studio productions, and our internal A/B testing confirmed a 2.3x higher hook rate in the first 3 seconds for these repurposed creatives versus net-new concepts.
+According to Meta's Creative Best Practices report (2024), ads that mirror organic content formats see 27% higher completion rates than polished studio productions, and in our experience repurposed organic creatives consistently outperform net-new concepts on hook rate in the first 3 seconds.

 This wasn't an anomaly.
 Across our portfolio of B2C app clients, organic-to-paid repurposing consistently produces top-decile performers, often from content the brand already owns and has already validated for resonance.